scottmillers/Terraform/aws/catalyst8000v/README.md

 ## Pre-requisites

 - AWS Access **(Done!)**:smiley:
   - We will use our AWS Sandbox account acquired through the Service Now Portal
+- Cisco Catalyst 8000V SD-WAN software license **(Done!)**:smiley:
+  - For both the prototype and production the HHSC networking team will use the Bring Your Own License (BYOL) option to deploy the Cisco Catalyst 8000V software on AWS.
+See [our documentation](CiscoCatalystLicensing.md) on which Cisco license option we will use once we get access to the AWS MarketPlace AMI.
 - AWS Marketplace Access **(AWS Policy change required)**:disappointed:
   - We need to use the [Cisco Catalyst 8000V image for SD-WAN and Routing image](https://aws.amazon.com/marketplace/pp/prodview-rohvq2cjd4ccg) from the AWS Marketplace.
-  - We tried multiple workarounds to get a AMI image without AWS Marketplace access.
+  - We tried multiple workarounds to get or build AMI image without AWS Marketplace access.
 None of them worked.
 See [our documentation](./MarketplaceAccess.md) for details.
   - We requested an exception to DIR for AWS Marketplace access
   - DIR approved the exception to allow AWS Marketplace Access on 2023-11-06.
-  - We need PCM/Rackspace to modify their AWS policies to allow our AWS sandbox account to use the Cisco Catalyst 8000V image from the AWS Marketplace.
+  - We need PCM/Rackspace to modify their AWS policies to allow our AWS sandbox account to use the AWS Marketplace.
-- Cisco Catalyst 8000V SD-WAN software license **(Done!)**:smiley:
-  - For the prototype we will use a 90-day trial license from Cisco
-  - For production the HHSC networking team will use the Bring Your Own License (BYOL) option to use the Cisco Catalyst 8000V software on AWS

 ## High-Level Design

-The following diagram shows a draft of the high-level design for the prototype.
+The following diagram shows a draft of the high-level design for the production system.

 ![AWS High-Level architecture](docs/images/design-high.svg)